 Help Index

 The information displayed on the Help pages depends on the users location.
 The below information corresponds to the domestic Help content.
-International Help content can be found in the International Portal PDD.
+International Help content can be found in the International Portal BRS.

 The Help page looks as follows: